adapt-it/adaptit/docs/Readme.txt

 email questions and/or bug reports.
 Usually if a bug can be identified, a fix or work-around for a problem can be provided within 24 hours.
-As the Adapt It user base grows and more users gain experience using Adapt It, an Adapt It User Forum will provide an increasing share of help for Adapt It users.
+As the Adapt It user base grows and more users gain experience using Adapt It, the Adapt It User Forum will provide an increasing share of help for Adapt It users.
 Be sure to examine the help documents and help system provided with Adapt It, as they can be invaluable sources of information.